Ionizing radiation exposure

 - Cleanup of Enewetak Atoll, from January 1, 1977, through December 31, 1980

 - Cleanup of the Air Force B-52 bomber carrying nuclear weapons off the coast of Palomares, Spain, from January 17, 1966, through March 31, 1967

 - Response to the fire onboard an Air Force B-52 bomber carrying nuclear weapons near Thule Air Force Base in Greenland from January 21, 1968, to September 25, 1968

 If you took part in any of these efforts, we’ll automatically assume (or “presume”) that you had exposure to radiation.

-You may be able to get disability benefits if you didn’t receive a dishonorable discharge and you meet the requirements listed below.
+You may be eligible for disability compensation if you didn’t receive a dishonorable discharge and you meet these requirements.